Fraisier – Strawberry Cake

 in ,

-The fraisier is a classic French pastry strawberry cake, made with sponge cake, mousseline cream, fresh strawberries.
-The mousseline cream is a pastry cream whipped with butter and the original recipe is by the master of French pastry Ladurée.
-In the original fraisier recipe, we find a decoration with strawberry jelly while the one I propose is decorated with a caramelized Italian meringue polished with a neutral jelly.
-The recipe also includes a gluten-free version.
-If you like strawberries, you can’t miss the Charlotte with strawberries, another French pastry classic, or the Strawberry macarons.
+The mousseline cream is a pastry cream whipped with butter, and the original recipe is by the French pastry master Ladurée.
+In the original Fraisier the decoration is a strawberry gel, while the version I propose is decorated with a caramelized Italian meringue glazed with a neutral gel.
+A gluten-free version is also provided in the recipe.

-Discover also the other recipes with strawberries
+Discover other recipes with strawberries

 • Difficulty: Medium